 - Payment due date: payment of your rates is required by this date.

-- Notional Carrying Capacity: this is calculated from the rateable area (land size of the holding in hectares) multiplied by the stock units per hectare.
+- Notional Carrying Capacity (NCC): this is calculated from the rateable area (land size of the holding in hectares) multiplied by the stock units per hectare.
 This shapes how your rates are calculated (see points 4, 5, 6 and 7).

-- Rates – General: calculated using your Notional Carrying Capacity and a variable component plus a base charge.
+- Rates – General: calculated using your Notional Carrying Capacity and a variable component plus a standard base charge per rateable holding.

-- Rates – Animal Health: calculated using your Notional Carrying Capacity and a variable component plus a base charge.
+- Rates – Animal Health: calculated using your Notional Carrying Capacity and a variable component (based on minimum stock numbers declared in your Annual Land and Stock Return) plus a base charge if you hold stock.

-- Levy – Meat Industry: this is a statutory levy collected on behalf of NSW Food Authority and is calculated using your Notional Carrying Capacity and a variable component plus a base charge.
+The Regulation also provides equivalents for other types of stock. - Levy – Meat Industry: this is a statutory levy collected on behalf of NSW Food Authority on the same basis as the animal health rate and is calculated using your Notional Carrying Capacity and a variable component plus a base charge.
+The levy has a base charge of $5.00 and is capped at a maximum of $130.00.

 - Total amount due: this balance shows the required total payment for this invoice.